Founding Director: Albert La Spada, MD, PhD

 Our Vision: Breakthrough Therapies for Diseases of the Mind

-Neuroscientists at UCI have an unprecedented opportunity to develop powerful therapies for the more than seven million Americans affected by life-altering neurodegenerative diseases.
-UCI’s world-class team of scientists and doctors are leading transformative research and providing outstanding clinical care for patients with devastating age-related diseases, including ALS (Lou Gehrig’s disease), Alzheimer’s, Huntington’s, Parkinson’s as well as other types of dementia and movement disorders.
+Neuroscientists at UC Irvine have an unprecedented opportunity to develop powerful therapies for the more than seven million Americans affected by life-altering neurodegenerative diseases.
+UC Irvine’s world-class team of scientists and doctors are leading transformative research and providing outstanding clinical care for patients with devastating age-related diseases, including ALS (Lou Gehrig’s disease), Alzheimer’s, Huntington’s, Parkinson’s as well as other types of dementia and movement disorders.
 Emerging from their groundbreaking research are innovative concepts and targets that offer promise for new therapies.

 In This New Facility